 If your unit came without a timer, please introduce it as it can help you save significantly.

-The timer gives you power to set when your heat pump works and when it goes off.
+The timer gives you the power to set when your heat pump works and when it goes off.
 So, you’ll never have it running when not needed, thereby saving power usage and associated costs.

 Explore Rebates and Incentives

-Government incentives and rebates may further maximize your energy savings.
 The NSW government has various programs (some already mentioned in this post) you can explore to find out how much they can help you save on heat pump running costs.

 Upgrade and Save with Heat Pump Water Heaters!